tuist/tuist/README.md

                       ])
 ```

-> Although we encourage defining them in Swift, Tuist supports JSON and Yaml formats.
+Although we encourage defining the manifests in Swift, Tuist also supports JSON and Yaml formats.

 ### Interacting with your projects